nic-ch/naive-supervised/FORMAT/README.md

 ### Method ***normalizeTrainAmounts***

+Does two things:

+**First**, ***globally rescale*** all prices, e.g. for:

+* Stock A with prices: $6, $8 and $10.
+* Stock B with prices: $8, $9 and $10.

+We calculate for each stock what percentage of its total range (from 0 to maximum price) its prices occupy, e.g.:

+* Stock A: (10 − 6) ÷ 10 = 40%.
+* Stock B: (10 − 8) ÷ 10 = 20%.

+The maximum (thus global) range percentage is A's 40%.
+The globally rescaled prices are therefore:

+* Stock A: 0, 2 and 4.
+* Stock B: 2, 3 and 4.

+**Second**, ***reproportion*** all amounts to 16 non-zero bit values (including the not rescaled volumes) e.g.

+* Stock A: 1, 32768, 65535.
+* Stock B: 32768, 49151, 65535.

 ### Methods ***outputTrainDataToTextFile*** and ***outputTrainDataToBinaryFile***

+Outputs in a text file the brute and normalized stocks, then **finally** the normalized stocks in a binary file to be used for training!

 ---

 ## Testing

-The script' own test suite partially meta-programs Ruby itself so to self-encapsulate the script, so to invoke it as a user would.
+The script' test suite partially meta-programs Ruby itself so to self-encapsulate the script, so to invoke it as a user would.
 When invoking the script in test mode, its test suite catches all `abort` calls made by the script (via `rescue ::SystemExit`).
 Moreover, it temporarily "hijacks" $stderr and $stdout and redirects them into its own strings (through `$stderr = ::StringIO.new`).
 This allows the test suite to invoke the script in a completely silent mode and harvest all the script's outputs and error messages.
 The test suite can then output its own error or success messages depending on the script's original results.

 Testing the whole script is simply done as follows: